chauff/cse1500-web-transcripts/Lecture-js.md

 In this course we include very few **ES6** features, as we only have one lecture to introduce JavaScript (*this* lecture ...).
 The course book has been released before the release of ES6 and thus does not incorporate any ES6 features; **this is a useful limitation**.
 If you want to go beyond the coverage of JavaScript in this course, take a look at the very comprehensive [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) series.

 In this course we cover *plain JavaScript*, but it is also worthwhile to know that [many](https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-js) languages compile into JavaScript.
-The three most well-known of such languages are [CoffeeScript](https://coffeescript.org/), [TypeScript](https://www.typescriptlang.org/) and [Dart](https://www.dartlang.org/), all three fill one or more gaps of the original JavaScript language.
+Three of the most well-known languages are [CoffeeScript](https://coffeescript.org/), [TypeScript](https://www.typescriptlang.org/) and [Dart](https://www.dartlang.org/); all three fill one or more gaps of the original JavaScript language.
 Once you work on complex projects in collaboration, these higher-level languages can make a difference, especially when it comes to debugging.

 Here is one example of what TypeScript offers: JavaScript is a **dynamic language**, this means that you have no way of enforcing a certain **type** on a variable.
 Instead, a variable can hold any type, a String, a Number, an Array ... but of course often you *know* what you want the type to be (for instance function parameters).
 It is useful to provide this knowledge upfront.
 TypeScript allows you to do that, by **enabling static type checking**.